G e n e a l o

 Eleonor Constanie who shared her memories with

 me in the 1980’s.
-Her grand father used to tell
+Her grand father used to tell her stories at the

-her stories at the fireplace when she was a child.
-One of them went that
+fireplace when she was a child.
+One of them went that one of her Roskott-predecessors was a nobleman from Poland who

-Since dueling was strictly forbidden at that time, the nobleman had to
+strictly forbidden at that time, the nobleman had to flee and went to

-flee and went to what is now called Germany.
-His name was Roskoff and in order to do a better job integrating
+what is now called Germany.
+His name was Roskoff

+changed his name in 'Roskott'.
 Other stories mention the existence of a Roskott-castle

 and a family weapon but no further details are known so far.
 STORY ROSKOTT |